 1. Don’t self-cater your DIY wedding

 Okay, this a joke but with a big dollop of practicality.
 Self-catering for up to 60 guests may be manageable if you have a capable chef along with a band of helpers.
-For the wedding reception meal (aka wedding breakfast), a couple of pots of chilli and rice, large bowls of salad and a batch of garlic bread followed by (wedding) cake and a cheese board works perfectly.
-What about other meals?
+For the wedding reception meal (aka wedding breakfast), a couple of pots of chilli and rice, large bowls of salad and a batch of garlic bread followed by (wedding) cake and a cheese board may work perfectly.
+What about more traditional wedding breakfasts and other meals?
 If the venue is residential, who will provide breakfast?
 What about snacks and supper?